University_

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

-I. area of study and/or research proposal,
+I. Area of study and/or research proposal,

 b.
-The successful applicant will be awarded the Scholarship by a selection committee chaired by the Pro-Vice-Chancellor Indigenous (Academic) (or their nominated delegate) and at two other committee members.
+The successful applicant will be awarded the Scholarship by a selection committee chaired by the Pro-Vice-Chancellor Indigenous (Academic) (or their nominated delegate) and at least two other committee members.

 4. Value